Savory Peruvian Quinoa Breakfast Bowls

-👩🏻🍳 Tamara Talks – Recipe Inspiration
+👩🏻🍳 Tamara Talks – About Peru and Quinoa

 How did I land on a shakshuka-style Peruvian breakfast?
 Well, we love healthy quinoa recipes, and I love to play with my food!
 LOL.
-I keep quinoa and ají amarillo and panca in my well-stocked pantry.
+I keep quinoa and ají amarillo and ají panca in my well-stocked pantry.
 The fresh ingredients – tomatoes, red bell pepper, onion, avocado, lime, etc. – are almost always in my kitchen!

 Testing recipes is a regular part of life at Andersen casa, and I never post a recipe that we’ve had once.
 Refining is part of the process.